IBMStreams/streamsx.documentation/docs/beamrunner/using.md

 #### Overview

-The `DISTRIBUTED` context is used for both Cloud Pack for Data instances as well as local installations of Streams 4.x.
+The `DISTRIBUTED` context is used for both Cloud Pack for Data instances in both ingegrated and standalone configurations as well as local installations of Streams 4.x.
 The steps are similar in both cases but there are some differences.

 For both environments the Streams job must be aware of your Beam application.
 To include your application and any dependencies, use the `--jarsToStage` option.